MadMatcher/MadLib/docs/madlib-technical-guide.md

 save_features(features=features, path=str(Path(__file__).parent / 'features.pkl'))
 ```
 This will create a file called 'features.pkl' in the directory where your Python script lives (using spark-submit) on your master node.

 #### load_features(path)

-Load a list of feature objects from disk using pickle deserialization.

 ```python
 from MadLib import load_features